We advice you to join Rwanda Beyond´s Bikepacking trip instead!

 This is a self supported race.
-This means: no drafting, no support cars, not accepting any help offered by supporters, and fixing your own bike in case of mechanicals (you are allowed to use a bike mechanic if you cannot fix the bike yourself, but be aware that Rwandan bike mechanics are only used to work on cheap chinese steel frames)
+This means: no drafting, no support cars, not accepting any help offered by supporters, and fixing your own bike in case of mechanicals.
+Everyone can make use of all commercially available services such as hotels, restaurants or local bike mechanics.

 - Luggage storage during the race